BackEndByAlex/salaryscope-api/src/graphql/schema/README.md

 Types and operations for salary records, the main resource of the API.

-- `SalaryRecord` — all salary fields plus relations to job, company, and countries.
+- `SalaryRecord` — all salary fields plus relations to job, company, countries, and city.
 Some fields are only present for certain data sources (noted inline in the schema).
 - `SalaryRecordPage` — paginated result wrapper
-- `SearchResult` — a single search hit returned by Elasticsearch, includes the record fields plus a relevance `score` and a `highlight` map showing which fields matched
+- `SearchResult` — a single search hit returned by Elasticsearch.
+Includes all record fields plus a relevance `score` and a `highlight` map showing which fields matched the query.
 - `SearchResultPage` — paginated wrapper for search results (records + totalCount + hasNextPage)
 - `SalaryRecordFilters` — all available filters: job, category, country, company, city, source, work year, experience level, employment type, work setting, company size
 - `FilterOptions` — lists the distinct values that actually exist in the data for a given region (experience levels, work settings, employment types, company sizes, and work years).
 Used to populate filter dropdowns dynamically.
-- `CreateSalaryRecordInput` — fields required and optional when creating a new record
+- `CreateSalaryRecordInput` — fields for creating a new record. `salary` and `source` are required.
+Either `jobId` or `jobTitle` must be provided — if `jobTitle` is given the API finds or creates the matching job. `cityName` can be provided alongside `employeeCountryId` to find or create a city automatically.
 - `UpdateSalaryRecordInput` — same fields but all optional.
 Source cannot be changed after creation.
 - `salaryRecords` — paginated list with filters
 - `salaryRecord` — single record by ID